Kushagra-a11ly/Python-Projects/Intermediate Projects/Movie Recommodatiom System/README.md

 ✔ Romance

 🚀 Features
-✅ Add movies with title, genres, and description
+1.Add movies with title, genres, and description.
-✅ Builds a unique set of genres automatically
-✅ Converts genres into numerical vectors
+2.Builds a unique set of genres automatically 3.Converts genres into numerical vectors
-✅ Computes cosine similarity between movies
-✅ Recommends top 5 similar movies
+4.Computes cosine similarity between movies 5.Recommends top 5 similar movies
-✅ Fully CLI-based — no external UI required
+6.Fully CLI-based — no external UI required

 🧠 How the Recommendation Works
 1. Create Genre Vector
 If the total genre set is:
 [action, drama, sci-fi, comedy]
 And the movie genres are: